 If you’re looking for the perfect place for outdoor activity, look no further than our Local’s Guide to Bryan-College Station!
 No matter what you choose to do, be sure to have fun and take all necessary safety precautions.
 Always consult a doctor before beginning any new exercise routine.
-Visit your CHI St. Joseph Health primary care physician or pediatrician for a physical or advice.
+Visit your St. Joseph Health primary care physician or pediatrician for a physical or advice.
 They can also help you create a family fitness plan, a roadmap to achieving a balanced diet, and much more.

 Health.gov | Physical Activity Guidelines for Americans